sorry-app/status-bar/README.md

 If the address of your status page is ```http://mypage.sorryapp.com``` then ```mypage``` is what you need to use as the data attribute.

-If you have configured a custom domain, you must still use your underlying sorryapp subdomain when configuring widgets like this.
+If you have configured a custom domain, you must still use your underlying sorryapp subdomain.

 ## Always The Latest Version.